Zihang97/Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis/README.md

+# Unit Test
+I use pytest to test my movie analyzer.
+The details can be seen in [Actions](https://github.com/Zihang97/Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis/actions)
+For both twitter and google nlp functions I use multiple test cases including no input, empty string and other conditions.

 # Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis
 This is a social media analyzer which can judge the quality of movies based on sentiment analysis in relevant tweets.